Taylor County License Hearing Guide

 Hardship/Restricted License in Texas

-- Costs and Application Process: Applying for an occupational license involves filing a petition with the court and providing supporting documentation.
-There are court costs associated with the application process.
-You will need to obtain a certified copy of your driving record and provide proof of financial responsibility (SR-22 insurance).
+- Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are court fees associated with the application.

 Getting Your License Back